Sample Teacher Letter of Intent to Return (Free Templates)

 ______________ [Date]

 My name is ____________ [write your name] a teacher at ___________ [write the name of the school].
-I am writing to inform the district that I am planning to return for the ________ [write the start and end of the school calendar] academic year.
-[If you are looking to be transferred to another position/school/class, mention this here and provide your qualifications]
+I am writing to inform the district that I am planning to return for the ________ [write the start and end of the school calendar for the academic year].
+[If you are looking to be transferred to another position/school/class, mention this here and provide your qualifications].

 Kindly contact me at ___________ [insert phone number] or ____________ [insert email address] should you have any questions regarding my transfer request.
 Thank you for your time and consideration of my request.